Distinguishing diamond from Moissanite

 How to tell diamond from Moissanite: diamond testers, Moissanite testers and multi testers.

 Moissanite is a manmade stone that looks like diamond.
 Its significance is that it tests as 'diamond' on standard diamond testers.
-Therefore, if you have a standard diamond tester, you will also need a Moissanite tester (though it's far simpler to get a 'Multi' tester that tests for both).
+Therefore, if you have a low-cost diamond-only tester, you will also need a Moissanite tester (though it's far simpler to get a 'Multi' tester that tests for both).
 The method is: test the stone on a diamond tester, if it reads diamond, it is either diamond or Moissanite - you won't know which.
 Then test the stone on a Moissanite tester to see if it is Moissanite.
 If it registers diamond on a diamond tester and not Moissanite on a Moissanite tester - then it's diamond.

 Moissanite is a manmade stone (it doesn't exist in nature in a form that can be cut into gemstones*).
 It was 'invented' in the 1990s, its only significance is that it registers 'diamond' on standard diamond testers.
 Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanite is not a 'type' of diamond, it is another stone altogether.

 * It's found either as tiny black crystals of Silicon Carbide (which can be synthesised to form the abrasive 'Carborundum') or as tiny platelets.
 You can see pictures of these 'platelet' cryststals here, but they are green, less than 1mm in size and cannot be cut into gemstones.
 Part of the publicity about Moissanite is true: that the French chemist Henri Moissan (hence "Moissanite") discovered the mineral in a meteorite crater in Arizona in 1893.
-But the gemstone stems from a 1998 patent for "translucent silicon carbide of a single polytype that are grown in a furnace sublimation system" - i.e. they are grown in a furnace in a laboratory.
+But the gemstone stems from a 1998 patent for "translucent silicon carbide of a single polytype that are grown in a furnace sublimation system" - i.e. it is grown in a furnace in a laboratory.

 Moissanite registers as 'diamond' on diamond testers.
 That is why you need an additional tester (a Moissanite tester) to detect Moissanite.